 Judges may call the Minnesota Judges Helpline for free and confidential assistance on any issue that is stressful.
-Judges have called for help for themselves, for a family member or because they are concerned about a lawyer who has appeared before them.
-LCL has made connections with mentors, with treatment or other professional assistance and with counselors.
-The response always depends on the facts offered and confidentiality is key.
-This ranges from advice on how to approach a lawyer or another judge about whom a judge is concerned to arranging an intervention.
+Judges have called for help for themselves, for a family member, or because they are concerned about a lawyer who has appeared before them.
+LCL has made connections with mentors, with treatment or other professional assistance, and with counselors.
+The response always depends on the facts offered, and confidentiality is key.
+The assistance offered often includes advice on how to approach a lawyer or another judge about whom the judge is concerned, and it may include tips for arranging an intervention.
 The response also depends on the willingness of the caller to move forward.
 Sometimes a chance to talk through a situation is all that is needed.

 - You are concerned about a stressful situation experienced by another judge, including personal or professional grief and loss, even though there may be no outward signs of distress.
 We can coach you on how to extend the hand of support.